 App Switch

 In this experience the SDK will attempt to switch to the PayPal App after calling PayPalLauncher().launch if the PayPal App is installed and the user meets eligibility requirements.
-If the switch into the PayPal App cannot be completed, we will fall back to the default browser experience.
+In cases where App Switch isn't available, the user continues with the existing PayPal web flow.

 1. Kotlin